nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1c1.
 System display duplicate exam error message.
     <br> Use case ends.

+## Use Case: `UC06` - add birthday

+**MSS:**

+1. User enters command to add a person and his/her birthday.
+2. System adds person with his/her birthday and displays person info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.
+* 1b.
+System detects that person is present in system.
+    * 1b1.
+System display duplicate person error message.
+    <br> Use case ends.

+### Use Case: `UC07` - add general events

+**MSS:**

+1. User enters command to add a general event.
+2. System adds general event and displays general event info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.
+* 1b.
+System detects that general event is present in system.
+    * 1b1.
+System display duplicate event error message.
+    <br> Use case ends.

+### Use Case: `UC08` - edit module

+**MSS:**

+1. User enters command to edit a module.
+2. System edits module and displays edited module info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC09` - edit assignment

+**MSS:**

+1. User enters command to edit an assignment for a module.
+2. System edits assignment and displays edited assignment info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC10` - edit exam

+**MSS:**

+1. User enters command to edit an exam for a module.
+2. System edits exam and displays edited exam info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC11` - edit exam

+**MSS:**

+1. User enters command to edit an exam for a module.
+2. System edits exam and displays edited exam info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC12` - edit birthday

+**MSS:**

+1. User enters command to edit the birthday of a person.
+2. System edits birthday and displays edited birthday info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC13` - edit general event

+**MSS:**

+1. User enters command to edit a general event.
+2. System edits general event and displays edited event info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

 ### Use Case: `UC02` - delete assignment

 **MSS:**